 - Incorporating 15 to 20 ounces of water with protein powder not only affects the shake's consistency but also aids in rehydration, which is crucial for post-exercise recovery.

 - Based on my experience in fitness and nutrition, finding the right balance in protein shake consistency is key for enjoyable and effective post-workout nutrition.

 How Many Ounces of Water Should You Mix With Protein?

-You should mix one scoop of protein with 15 to 20 ounces of water.
+Through my years of coaching, I've found that mixing one scoop of protein with 15 to 20 ounces of water generally works well.